 Overcoming Instinct: Why Chili Peppers Taste Good

 Some traditions involve activities that seem unsafe.
-For example, bullfighting involves significant potential harm to oneself at the hands of an untamed bull.
-Regardless of potential danger, though, these traditions are still practiced and lauded in cultures across society.
-Henrich argues that although some activities are counterintuitive to our evolutionary biology, our cultural adaptations supersedes our inclination to avoid dangerous activity.
+For example, bullfighting poses a significant risk of harm to those involved.
+Regardless of potential danger, though, such traditions are still widely practiced.
+Henrich argues that although some activities are counterintuitive from the perspective of evolutionary biology, our cultural adaptations supersede our inclination to avoid dangerous activity.
 Our desire to engage in these traditions is rooted in a reinterpretation of their danger, viewing it as positive, not negative.

-Henrich expands upon this argument in the next section, where he also suggests that some cultural adaptations also serve a beneficial purpose from an evolutionary standpoint.
-To demonstrate his argument, he relies on a variety of spices, particularly chili peppers.
+But Henrich also suggests that some cultural adaptations are evolutionarily beneficial as well.
 As you read this excerpt, consider Henrich’s rationale for why we engage in dangerous activity.
 Do you think his argument is convincing?

 Why do we use spices in our foods?
 In thinking about this question keep in mind that (1) other animals don’t spice their foods, (2) most spices contribute little or no nutrition to our diets, and (3) the active ingredients in many spices are actually aversive chemicals that evolved to keep insects, fungi, bacteria, mammals, and other unwanted critters away from the plants that produce them.